linegpe/FYS3150/Project1/README.md

 Project is found in main.cpp.

-Python files used for plotting results.
+run.py runs the C++ program and plots the result.
+Additional plots are found in timeplot.py and epsilonplot.py.